telerik/winforms-docs/ribbonbar/backstage-view/customization.md

 * __BackstageContentPanelElement__ - the visual element representing the area where the pages are rendered

-Follows code snippet demonstrates how you can access the most used items in the control:#_[C#] Accessing BackstageView elements_
+Follows code snippet demonstrates how you can access the most used items in the control:

+#### Accessing BackstageView elements

 {{source=..\SamplesCS\RibbonBar\BackstageView\RibbonBackstageView.cs region=accessElements}}
 {{source=..\SamplesVB\RibbonBar\BackstageView\RibbonBackstageView.vb region=accessElements}}